FirstLegoLeague/displaySystem/readme.md

 - `set`: set the stylesheet, passing in the `href` parameter
 - `reset`: resets the stylesheet back to the `config.js` option

+### keybindings

+This is a module that handles key bindings.
+By default it can show and hide other modules and show the control window, as explained in the [Using key bindings](#using-key-bindings) section above.
+However, this module is completely user configureable.

+The module uses [David Flanagan's keymap.js](https://github.com/luics/Luy.Web/blob/master/!reading-note/!javascript-the-definitive-guide/17/Keymap.js), which is kept in a repository by [鬼道 (luics)](https://github.com/luics)

+The keybinding configuration takes a map of key bindings with handlers.
+The key bindings should be strings in the form:

+    alt-ctrl-f
+    v
+    shift-f3

+That is:

+- a key like "A", "7", "F2", "PageUp", * "Left", "Delete", "/", "~"
+- some optional prefixes like "alt-", "ctrl-", "shift-".
+These shoulde appear in **alphabethical order**

+The handlers could be strings, in which case they are prefixed by `displaySystem.modules.`.
+This causes a string like `clock.show()` to be correctly executed.
+This allows for a simple way to bind module functions to keys.

+Alternatively, handlers could be functions,.
+In that case, you can do pretty much anything you want, for example define "display groups" under numeric keys, to toggle the visibility of a set of modules.

 Theming
 -----------